7 Signs Your Old Door Is Costing You More Than You Think

 - 3 min read

-Your front or back door might still be standing—but is it really doing its job?
+Your front door or back door might still be standing—but is it really doing its job?

 It’s easy to ignore signs of wear and tear.
 A bit of a draught.
 A sticky lock.
 A door that swells in the rain.
 These things can feel minor, especially if you’ve had your door for years.